This Tofu Stir Fry is a tasty and healthy one-pot dinner that gets ready in less than 30 minutes.

 - Add ginger, garlic, red chili, celery stalk, and red onion.
 Stir fry for 10 – 20 seconds to release the aroma of herbs.

 - Then add veggies one by one and stir-fry on high heat.
 Cook for 5 -7 minutes, stirring the skillet.
-When the vegetables have a shining layer and softened a bit, add the sauces and the stock.
+When the vegetables have a shining layer and have softened a bit, add the sauce prepared earlier.
 Stir to combine.

 - Add the crispy tofu cubes.
 Mix.
-Cook the stir-fry for 3 – 5 minutes or till the sauce thickens a bit.
-When veggies are cooked to your preferred doneness, remove from heat.
+Cook the stir-fry for 3 – 5 minutes or until the sauce thickens.

-- If you prefer, add spring onion greens and sesame seeds for garnishing.
+- Add spring onion greens and sesame seeds for garnishing.

 - Tofu Veggie Stir Fry tastes best with steamed jasmine rice or chilli garlic noodles.